veikman/dmote-keycap/doc/param.md

 ## Parameters to the `keycap` function

-The following are the most interesting parameters to the main function in this function library, `dmote-keycap.models.keycap`.
+The following are the main parameters to the main function in this function library, `dmote-keycap.models.keycap`.

 * `:style`: One of `:minimal` or `:maquette` (see [the readme](../README.md)).